• Home

 What is the subject you are making an artwork from?

-When you find the answer ask yourself why you choose this subject?
+When you find the answer, ask yourself why you chose this subject?

 4